- Gallery Text

 Barbara Pollack, "Leaping off the Pedestal", Art News (June 1998), p.
 107, color repro.

-James Cuno, ed., A Decade of Collecting: Recent Acquisitions by the Harvard University Art Museums, Harvard University Art Museums (Cambridge, Spring 2000), pp. 95-96, ill. (color)
+James Cuno, ed., A Decade of Collecting: Recent Acquisitions by the Harvard University Art Museums, Harvard University Art Museums (Cambridge, Mass., Spring 2000), pp. 95-96, ill. (color)

 David Bjelajac, American Art: A Cultural History, Prentice Hall, Inc. (2005), p.
 458